pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/pub-sub-trigger-Salesforce/README.md

 ![alt text](images/configureconnector.png)
 3. Click "Create Connection" and select Salesforce.
 ![alt text](images/createconnection.png)
-4. The final connection should look like this(uset the username provided the instructor and the secrets created previously):
+4. The final connection should look like this(use the username provided the instructor and the secrets created previously):
 ![alt text](images/connectiondetails.png)
 5. Go back to the integration, select the connector and click "Configure connector" again.
 This time, select the connector just created and configure it as follows:
 ![alt text](images/connectorconfig.png)